This article is not meant to teach you Deno, but it’s worth to mention its main cool features:

 In the popup window while adding a database, choose your name, select MongoDB and 3.6 version.

-Connect Deno to MongoDB
+Connect your Deno application to MongoDB

 Credentials of your MongoDB database are available via Environment Variables and Secrets.
 Qovery injects environment vars at the runtime.